Hongman Choi: K-1 (2005–2008)

 Choi stated before his bout against Hari: "He is a great fighter, but I will be different from those who fell in the opening round".
 Choi was the only from Hari's 11 defeated opponents in 2008 and 2009, who was able to take his best punches and kicks to the head, body and legs without going down once.
 Hari said after the fight, "I tried to knock him out in the first round, but he has a really strong chin."

 Since his last fight, Choi has lost much weight.
 He was announced with a weight of 149 kg.

-Choi was picked as a first reserve fighter against Ray Sefo at the 2008 K-1 Championship Finals which he lost by Unanimous decision.
+Choi was picked as a first reserve fighter against Ray Sefo at the 2008 K-1 Championship finals which he lost by unanimous decision.

 The English version of the fight from HDNet Fights was commentated by Michael Schiavello and Mike Kogan, Co-Commentator was Kimbo Slice.
 Slice stated he saw Choi the day before at breakfast, and pointed out how big and huge he is.
 Slice: "Hongman is a really big guy, he is really tall.
 Fighting him would be a real challenge to any fighter."
 In the last 23 seconds of the bout, Sefo landed a very hard overhand right to Choi's jaw, but the Korean took it without any damage.
 Sefo knocked out many opponents with the same right hand, including Jérôme Le Banner, Gary Goodridge and Ruslan Karaev.
 Schiavello pointed out how the same punch broke the jaw of Le Banner in four places, and Kogan stated: "To Choi's credit, i don't think the people realize the power in Sefo's punches.
-That landed flush on his jaw, and Choi just shook it off and kept moving fowards, that's ridicolous."
+That landed flush on his jaw, and Choi just shook it off and kept moving forwards, that's ridiculous."